List of Law & Order: Special Victims Unit characters: Olivia Benson

 Olivia Benson is the Captain of the Manhattan Special Victims Unit, which investigates sex crimes.
 She was primarily partnered with Elliot Stabler, until he retired after season 12.
 She is tough, empathetic, and completely dedicated to her job, to the point that she is sometimes seen as having little personal life.
 Her dedication sometimes wreaks havoc on her emotional state as she empathizes with victims of sexual assault, having been the child of rape and later the victim of sexual assault while undercover in season 9.
 She has allowed her compassion for victims of abuse to sometimes cloud her professional judgment and impede her ability to remain impartial.
 Hargitay has received both a Golden Globe and an Emmy Award for her portrayal of Benson.

 In season 13, Detectives Benson and Tutuola are the senior detectives in the precinct.
-Throughout the first few episodes of season 13, she struggles to cope with the retirement of Stabler as she is more harsh and argumentative, as seen when she berates ADA Novak for "losing her nerve" after Novak said that Benson was "off".
-Her primary partner from seasons 13 to 14 was Nick Amaro, but she is also seen at times working with Tutuola and Detectives Amanda Rollins and Dominick "Sonny" Carisi.
+Throughout the first few episodes of season 13, she struggles to cope with the retirement of Stabler.
+She is more harsh and argumentative, as seen when she berates ADA Novak for "losing her nerve" after Novak says that Benson is "off".
+Her primary partner from seasons 13 to 14 is Nick Amaro, but she is also seen at times working with Tutuola and Detectives Amanda Rollins and Dominick "Sonny" Carisi.

-Upon the retirement of Sergeant Munch at the beginning of season 15, Captain Cragen recommends to her that she should take the sergeant's exam, as she was now his second in command.
+Upon the retirement of Sergeant Munch at the beginning of season 15, Captain Cragen recommends to her that she should take the sergeant's exam, as she is now his second in command.
 In the episode "Rapist Anonymous", she makes the announcement that she has passed the exam, officially making her a sergeant.
 After Cragen's retirement, she becomes acting commanding officer of SVU until she is subsequently promoted to lieutenant in season 17 and officially takes command of the unit.
 At the end of season 15, she became a foster mother to Noah Porter, formally adopting him at the end of season 16.

 She is taken hostage midway through season 17 ("Townhouse Incident"), but is rescued unharmed.
 Shortly thereafter, she begins a relationship with IAB Captain Ed Tucker.

 Benson is promoted to Captain at the end of the season 21 opener ("I'm Going to Make You a Star").